Making Cornwall Safer

 “Our vision is to achieve safer business and community sectors where there are no preventable deaths or injuries in fires, where fire losses are reduced to all time minimal levels, and businesses receive consistent and common advice, information and enforcement practices.”

-Our Business Fire Safety Strategy covers the enforcement role under the Regulatory Reform (Fire Safety) Order 2005 (RRO), the Petroleum Consolidation Act 1928, The Manufacture and Storage of Explosives Regulations 2005, consultative work under licensing and building regulation legislation and partnership working with housing agencies, Public Health and Planning.
+Our Business Fire Safety Strategy covers the enforcement role under the Regulatory Reform (Fire Safety) Order 2005 (RRO), The Petroleum (Consolidation) Regulations 2014, The Explosives Regulations 2014, consultative work under licensing and building regulation legislation and partnership working with housing agencies, Public Health and Planning.

 Cornwall Fire and Rescue Functions and Activities

 Cornwall Fire and Rescue Service (CFRS) have a legal duty to enforce the Regulatory Reform (Fire Safety) Order 2005 commonly known as the Fire safety Order.
 CFRS and the Business Fire Safety Department meets this legal duty by:

 - Assisting businesses to comply with the Fire Safety Order

 - Enforcing the standards of the Fire Safety Order (see Our Enforcement Policy)

 - Following the guidance contained within the Regulators Code from the Better Regulation Delivery Office

 Both of these duties support our main objectives which are to:

 - Reduce the incidence of fire in businesses